catieterrey/fall2020/README.md

 Second, there is the src folder.
 The src folder contains all of the BSim2.0 source code.
 In src/bsim/capsule you will find the BSimCapsuleBacterium.java class which is used in our simulations.

+There is a file in bsim-master/.../bsim-master called compile.sh.
+This is a slurm script that can be used on Graham in order to compile the java program.
+The username in the script has to be modified before use.

+Once the code on Graham is compiled, the compiled files should appear in the bsim-master/.../bsim-master/dist folder.
+In dist/build you will find a file called run.sh.
+This is a Graham command to run a simulation.
+Due to some changes to the layout of the program, this needs to be modified so that all the files are included in the classpath after compilation.

 Finally, in the bsim-master/bsim-master/bsim-master folder there is also a python script called run_bsim.py which compiles and runs our simulation.
 This can be modified so that parameters can be given to the java program from the script.